 18.7 This Agreement sets forth all understandings between the Parties respecting each transaction subject hereto, and any prior contracts, understandings and representations, whether oral or written, relating to such transactions are merged into and superseded by this Agreement and any effective Transaction Confirmation(s).
 This Agreement may be amended only by a writing executed by both parties.

 18.8 The interpretation and performance of this Agreement shall be governed by, construed, interpreted and enforced in accordance with the substantive laws of the State of Texas, without reference to its choice of law doctrine.
-Each Party agrees to submit to the non-exclusive jurisdiction of the courts of the State of Texas.

 18.9 Each Party to this Agreement represents and warrants that it has full and complete authority to enter into and perform this Agreement, including having obtained any regulatory authority necessary to transact business under this agreement.
 Each person who executes this Agreement on behalf of either Party represents and warrants that it has full and complete authority to do so and that such Party will be bound thereby.